From Democratic nominee Hillary Clinton’s speech last night:

 I believe that our economy isn’t working the way it should because our democracy isn’t working the way it should.

 That’s why we need to appoint Supreme Court justices who will get money out of politics and expand voting rights, not restrict them.
 And we’ll pass a constitutional amendment to overturn Citizens United!

 Of course, we can call a constitutional amendment that overturns Citizens United by another name: a repeal of the First Amendment.
-The consequence of Citizens United, that corporations can spend without limit on independent political advocacy, flows directly from the First Amendment guarantees that free speech and association will not be abrogated by the government.
-A corporation is a legal entity that represents an association of people.
-People who associate in the form of a corporation do not lose their First Amendment right to free speech — a right which includes spending money to make a commercial, for instance, about the upcoming election.
+The consequence of Citizens United, that corporations can spend without limit on independent political advocacy, flows from First Amendment guarantees.

 It’s mystifying, incidentally, why Hillary Clinton would inveigh against the effect Citizens United is having on our elections in the midst of an election in which the case is having little effect.
 Her primary opponent’s success without super PACs was a display of how voters do not simply gravitate toward the candidate with the most money.

 Editor’s Note: This piece has been emended since its initial posting.